TCU vs. Arizona State Predictions & Picks - NCAA Tournament First Round

 TCU Performance Insights

-- The Horned Frogs have a +240 scoring differential, topping opponents by 7.3 points per game.
-They're putting up 75.2 points per game to rank 96th in college basketball and are allowing 67.9 per outing to rank 114th in college basketball.
+- The Horned Frogs average 75.2 points per game (96th in college basketball) while allowing 67.9 per contest (114th in college basketball).
+They have a +240 scoring differential overall and outscore opponents by 7.3 points per game.

 - TCU prevails in the rebound battle by an average of 1.4 boards.
-It is recording 33.2 rebounds per game (91st in college basketball) compared to its opponents' 31.8 per contest.
+It is grabbing 33.2 rebounds per game (91st in college basketball) compared to its opponents' 31.8 per outing.

-- TCU connects on 5.5 three-pointers per game (339th in college basketball) at a 30.6% rate (343rd in college basketball), compared to the 6.2 its opponents make while shooting 30.4% from beyond the arc.
+- TCU connects on 5.5 three-pointers per game (339th in college basketball) compared to its opponents' 6.2.
+It shoots 30.6% from deep while its opponents hit 30.4% from long range.

-- The Horned Frogs rank 183rd in college basketball with 93.8 points scored per 100 possessions, and 27th in college basketball defensively with 84.7 points conceded per 100 possessions.
+- The Horned Frogs' 93.8 points per 100 possessions on offense rank 183rd in college basketball, and the 84.7 points they allow per 100 possessions rank 27th in college basketball.

-- TCU has come out ahead in the turnover battle by 3.1 turnovers per game, committing 11.7 (158th in college basketball play) while forcing 14.8 (30th in college basketball).
+- TCU has committed 11.7 turnovers per game (158th in college basketball action), 3.1 fewer than the 14.8 it forces on average (30th in college basketball).

+- The Sun Devils are outscoring opponents by 3.2 points per game, with a +114 scoring differential overall.
+They put up 71.1 points per game (192nd in college basketball) and give up 67.9 per contest (114th in college basketball).

+- Arizona State grabs 32.9 rebounds per game (107th in college basketball) while conceding 34.5 per contest to opponents.
+It is outrebounded by 1.6 boards per game.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.